What is it?

 Button Blankets are often made by stitching red fabric designs onto black wool blankets.
 These images are then decorated with buttons made from materials including shells, such as abalone, and pearl buttons.
 The buttons, in a number of cases, are stitched in a series and not individually.
 This is either done by means of a running stitch or a back stitch (both methods pictured).

-In addition to these materials, some contemporary examples can also include plastic buttons, beads, and metal decorations.
+In addition to these materials, some contemporary examples can also include plastic buttons (like this one does), beads, and metal decorations.
 Button blankets are most often created collaboratively.
 One person designs the robe, and another sews.
 Today, button blankets are a highly regarded art form.

 The combination of geometric and representational shapes create visually compelling designs.
 The imagery found on the button blanket serves as an identifier of one’s status and position within the group.